Summary & Analysis of “The Divine Image” by William Blake

 So, if there is a calamity, or when the calamity is resolved, God’s creation looks up at Him at all times because of His wonderful qualities.

-In the rest of the stanza, Blake refers to humans as children of God, because we are His creation.
+In the rest of stanza, Blake refers to humans as children of God, because we are His creation.
 He wants to present the idea that, as children take up attributes of their father, just like that, God’s attributes have been passed on to His creation.
 Of course, we are not children of God, but God has created us humans and put His qualities into us as well.
 The only difference is that God is complete in His attributes and virtues, and we human beings are incomplete.

 In this stanza, Blake explains how humans have qualities of Mercy, Pity, Peace, and Love.
 He says that Mercy is present in every human’s heart; a big and kind heart is the one, which can show mercy.
 People show expressions through their face and Pity is also seen in facial expressions of humans.

-In the third line of this stanza, the poet says that Love can turn a human being into its Divine form.
+In the third line of this stanza, poet says that Love can turn a human being into its Divine form.
 As God is Love, for everyone, when a person becomes Love for everyone, he gets connected to God.
 In the last line, Blake has called Peace the dress of human kind.
 Peace is the virtue which is keeping the world go round and keeping it safe.
 If you take Peace off of human race, there will be no existence.

-Therefore, in this stanza, the poet has clearly explained how these four virtues of God are also present in His creation and how each of those is expressed through them.
+Therefore, in this stanza, poet has clearly explained how these four virtues of God are also present in His creation and how each of those is expressed through them.

 In this stanza, poet expresses his idea that when anyone prays in events of distress, they are actually praying for Love, Mercy, Peace, and Pity.
 These are the four virtues, which turn humans into their highest form, the divine form.
 So people of every region, climate or place ask and pray for these.